2013 – Gluten Free Living

 I was making a large brunch-type spread for our Vacation Bible School workers last week and wanted to come up with some fun ways to serve veggie trays.
 The idea for the Pesto Hummus actually came from the Huffington Post blog although I didn’t use their recipe.
 I actually went back to my Whole Foods Market recipe, took out the seasonings, and substituted pesto sauce instead.
 All I can tell you is this hummus recipe had F-A-B-U-L-O-U-S taste.
 I loved it.
 Even all the kids who sampled it (and there were many) LOVED this recipe.
 In fact, many are waiting for me to post the recipe so they can make it themselves!

 I made lots of tasty treats for our VBS workers last week and this one was rated one of the best and got quite a few WOWS!
 Teenagers have notoriously picky palates, so when you’re teenagers taste this and love it and tell their friends, you know you have a winner!
 Another nice thing about making hummus that tastes as great as Pesto Hummus, is it’s a great way to get your kids to eat their veggies and to use up garden produce or an abundance of veggies from your Community Supported Agriculture group.
 While this is also good with pita chips and crackers or chips as dippers, it’s also marvelous with veggies and a great weight reducer as it’s a lot lower in calories than a lot of snacks.
 It’s also very healthy.
-Pesto Hummus is gluten free and dairy free, and it’s a great snack to provide for after school lunches or to take along with you to your kids’ baseball or soccer practice and munch on while you’re waiting.
+Pesto Hummus is gluten free, and it’s a great snack to provide for after school lunches or to take along with you to your kids’ baseball or soccer practice and munch on while you’re waiting.

 If you’re looking for a spectacular hummus recipe to wow your guests for the next time you serve snacks or appetizers, than look no farther than Pesto Hummus.
 It is the BEST Pesto Hummus recipe you’ll ever try!